-Trains and a nearby pump were also noted.
+Frogs, insects and trains were also noted.

-6 SUMMARY OF COMPLIANCE
+6 SUMMARY

 Global Acoustics were engaged by RCM to conduct a noise survey around their operations, situated north-west of the town of Singleton, NSW.
 The mine comprises RCN and RCS, which have separate noise criteria for each operation.